 Make sure whatever you choose has a 4K resolution for the best possible resolution.
 Look out for 40-inch TVs which are HDR-compatible to get the best from dark and light areas of the image on your screen.
 If possible, those which support HDR10+ and/or Dolby Vision are also preferable to HDR10.

 OLED or LED?

-Even though you’re not likely to find an OLED panel at this size, LCD TVs still come in enough different flavors to make it worth knowing what you’ve got in your shopping basket.
-Those which are edge-lit by LEDs can be much thinner and often more aesthetically pleasing but their direct or back-lit LED counterparts can produce a more subtle and nuanced picture even if their frames aren’t quite as easy on the eye.
+Even though you’re not likely to find an OLED panel at this size, LCD TVs still come in enough different flavors to make it worth knowing what you’ve got on your wish list.
+Those edge-lit LEDs can be much thinner and often more aesthetically pleasing, but their direct or back-lit LED counterparts can produce a more subtle and nuanced picture even if their frames aren’t quite as easy on the eye.

-Anything you buy should be a Wi-Fi-enabled smart TV with at least three HDMI sockets around the back.
-We’d be very surprised if it wasn’t but it’s worth checking.
+Anything you buy nowadays should be a Wi-Fi-enabled smart TV with at least three HDMI sockets around the back.
 You should also be sure that your favorite streaming services are available on its app platform.
-Very few TVs cover all the bases but remember that you can always add an Amazon Fire TV Stick, Chromecast, etc to plug those missing gaps.
+Very few TVs cover all of the bases but remember that you can always add an Amazon Fire TV Stick, Google Chromecast, or NOW TV Smart Stick, etc., to plug those missing gaps.

 - You've reached the end of the page.
 Jump back to top